tentone/krups-piccolo-esphome/README.md

    - Start and stop coffe automatically
      - Short press for expresso
      - Long press for large coffe

+## Material
+ - Two relays (board)
+   - Control pump
+   - Turn on/off
+ - Optocoupler PC817 board (2 inputs)
+   - Status LED's
+ - ESP board (code uses NodeMCU board w/ ESP8266)
+ - Button (any small button will do)
+   - Preferably one that can be easily attached to the machine shell

 ## Control board